evrardjp/ansible-keepalived/README.md

 * keepalived_sync_groups: This is a mandatory dict.
 It groups items defined in keepalived_instances, and (if desired) allow the configuration of notifications scripts per group of keepalived_instances.
 Notification scripts are triggered on keepalived's state change and are facultative.
 * keepalived_scripts: This is an optional dict where you could have checking scripts that can trigger the notifications scripts.
 * keepalived_bind_on_non_local: This variable (defaulted to "False") determines whether the system that host keepalived will allow its apps to bind on non-local addresses.
 If you set it to true, this allows apps to bind (and start) even if they don't currently have the VIP for example.
+* keepalived_use_latest_stable_ppa: (Default: True) When this setting is set to False, the role will use the package provided with the distribution instead of using the ppa.
+* keepalived_repo: The url to the repo for installing keepalived.
+* keepalived_repo_keyid: The keyid for the repo for installing keepalived.
+* keepalived_repo_keyurl: The key url of the repo.
+* cache_timeout: This is the expiration time of the apt cache.
+When expired, apt will automatically update its cache.
+This variable will be removed when the ansible bug upstream will be fixed.

 Please check the examples for more explanations on how these dicts must be configured.